Divorce and School: Managing Your Child’s Education and Custody Issues

 Legal custody means a parent has decision-making authority regarding a child’s education.
 If divorced parents with joint legal custody can’t agree, they turn to the courts to settle the matter.
 Physical custody, on the other hand, means the parent has physical control of the child, but usually must allow contact with the other parent.
 Parenting orders generally spell out all the details surrounding the type of custody you and your ex share, and the rules concerning schedules and other details.

-Managing School-related Issues and Divorce
+Managing School-related Custody Issues and Divorce

 Some common school-related issues that arise during and after a divorce include: